wp-plugins/skedmaker-online-scheduling/readme.txt

 == Changelog ==
+= .93 =
+* Update functions.
+* Fix some CSS bugs.
+* Add anchor to top of calendar and confirmations.

 = .90 =
 * Update CSS to adapt on mobile devices.
 * IMPORTANT: Change shortcode from [skedmaker] to [wp-skedmaker] -- be sure to update your page.